 How to serve casserole with asparagus, cauliflower rice and broccoli slaw

-Serving suggestion for a non-vegan lunch or dinner in picture #2 below.
+This recipe can be served vegan as is.
+A serving suggestion for a non-vegan lunch or dinner you will see in picture #1 below.
 I had the casserole as a side dish for the Veggie Loaded Kimchi Sriracha Meatballs.

 Creamy Casserole with Asparagus, Cauliflower Rice and Broccoli Slaw